phetsims/aqua/fuzz-lightyear/README.md

   pass at least `?ea`, and for fuzzing, other query parameters (like ?fuzz) are recommended.
 - testTask {boolean} Whether a tested sim should be left open after loading.
 If false, it will move to the next simulation immediately upon the previous simulation loading.
 Defaults to true.
-- testSims {Array.<string>} Comma-separated list of sims to be tested.
+- repos {Array.<string>} Comma-separated list of sims to be tested.
 Defaults to sims in active-runnables
 - loadTimeout {number} - The time the sim has to load before moving to the next test, in ms. Defaults to 30000 (30 seconds).
 - testDuration {number} Milliseconds to keep simulations open when testTask:true.
 Starts counting from when the sim